Emiliano Reali: Life and works

 In May 2013 a totally rewritten version of Ordinary was published, and it was the first ARBook in Italy to use augmented reality.
 This was followed, at the end of the year, by a comic version of the novel.
 In December 2014 a bilingual version, Italian and English, of Sul ciglio del dirupo was published for the American market, along with On the Edge.
 Reali presented the book at New York University and the Italian Cultural Institute at the Italian Embassy in Washington.

 In November 2015 a new publisher – Meridiano Zero of the Odoya Group- republished Se Bambi fosse trans? in a new edition and also published simultaneously its sequel Maschio o femmina?
 (Male or female?), and in 2017 published the third book closing the Bambi trilogy Ad ogni costo (At any cost).
 He keeps the column Nel giardino delle parole (in the garden of words) on the Huffington Post (Italian edition), where he recounted books and he collaborates with the Italian daily newspapers Il Mattino and Il Riformista.

 In 2020 and 2021 were published two new editions of Il seme della speranza (The Seed of Hope) and the novel was used in several schools like reading text and "Se Bambi fosse trans?" was published in Spanish in Mexico, Argentina and Spain.
+In 2022 Reali published Bambi.
+Storia di una metamorfosi (Bambi.
+Story of a metamorphosis), novel well received from the press and the readers and recently collaborated to the realization of the serie Refuge produced by Lucky Red.

+In 2024, he collaborated on the university volume "Manual of LGBTQIA+ Studies" (Utet), contributing two modules: one on LGBTQIA+ narrative and one on LGBTQIA+ journalism.
+He then published a short story in the photographic volume "Pride" (Scripta Maneant).

+The film adaptation rights of "Bambi.
+Story of a Metamorphosis" have been sold, a financial contribution has been obtained from the Ministry of Culture, and a film based on the first chapter of the trilogy is in progress.